MetOffice/simulation-systems/source/WorkingPractices/inputs.rst

   work with the model.

 Changes to the metadata which don't involve namelist changes may or may not require an upgrade macro.
-If you are unsure whether a UM change needs an upgrade macro, then run the following command on your branch:
+If you are unsure whether a change needs an upgrade macro, then run the following command on your branch:

 .. code-block::